- The Washington Times - Friday, October 3, 2025

 Advertisement

-Google recently announced a deal with Kairos Energy to develop an advanced SMR to power its data centers and has entered a “strategic agreement” with Elementl Power to accelerate the development of three nuclear reactor projects.
+Google recently announced a deal with Kairos Power to develop an advanced SMR to power its data centers and has entered a “strategic agreement” with Elementl Power to accelerate the development of three nuclear reactor projects.

-While public perception of nuclear power has improved, not everyone believes the U.S. should be building more nuclear power plants.
+Although public perception of nuclear power has improved, not everyone believes the U.S. should be building more nuclear power plants.

-Greenpeace labels nuclear power “an unacceptable risk to the environment and to humanity,” and calls for halting expansion and shutting down existing plants.
+Greenpeace labels nuclear power “an unacceptable risk to the environment and to humanity” and calls for halting expansion and shutting down existing plants.

 The Sierra Club cites the nuclear power plant meltdowns at Three Mile Island, Chernobyl in 1986 and Fukushima in 2011 as evidence that “none of the fundamental problems with nuclear power have ever been addressed.”

-The Fukushima cleanup is ongoing and the site remains radioactive, but the United Nations Scientific Committee on the Effects of Atomic Radiation reported that no adverse health effects directly linked to radiation from the accident were documented among the general public.
+The Fukushima cleanup is continuing and the site remains radioactive, but the United Nations Scientific Committee on the Effects of Atomic Radiation reported that no adverse health effects directly linked to radiation from the accident were documented among the general public.

 The U.S. is still grappling with how and where to store nuclear waste.
-A plan to bury spent nuclear material at Nevada’s Yucca Mountain has been all but scrapped following years of opposition from political leaders and other opponents in the state.
+A plan to bury spent nuclear material at Nevada’s Yucca Mountain has been all but scrapped after years of opposition from political leaders and other opponents in the state.

 For now, nuclear power plants store waste on site.
-New technologies will reduce nuclear waste and some reactors will use waste to generate more power.
+New technologies will reduce nuclear waste, and some reactors will use waste to generate more power.

 “I do think that communities will say yes to that when you present it in the right way,” Mr. Sell said.
 “Because there is a massive economic bonanza associated with wherever the ultimate geologic repository goes.”